lilyzhng/Qwen2.5-VL/data_curate/alpha_curate/vlm_judge/README.md

   role: "You are an expert autonomous driving systems analyst."
   instruction: "Analyze video frames carefully and provide accurate judgments."

-# User Prompts Template (includes output format)
+# User Prompts
+user_prompts:
-user_prompts: |
+  judgment: |
     {query}

     Analyze the video frames and respond ONLY with valid JSON in this exact format:

     {{
       "query": "<the question>",
       "match": true,
       "confidence": 0.95,
       "observation": "...",
       "reason": "..."
     }}

     Where:
     - query: the question being evaluated
     - match: true if the scenario matches, false otherwise
     - confidence: your confidence level from 0.0 to 1.0
     - observation: what you see in the video frames (be specific)
     - reason: why you gave this judgment
 ```

 ### Customizing the System Prompt